VictorPruefer/COFFEE/README.md

 </center>

 ### Setup Survey and Display it
-In order to use COFFEE and to display your custom survey, you need to provide two things:
+In order to use COFFEE and to display your custom survey, you need to embed `SurveyOverviewScreen` in your SwiftUI view, which takes two arguments:
 - An instance of `Survey`: The survey that you want to display
 - A completion handler that takes a `Submission` as parameter.
 COFFEE calls this function once the respondent completes the survey.
 The submission contains all responses and other meta data such as the submission date and time.